8 Stages of leadership

 7. How can you find role models representing the life you want to live and the self-leadership style that comes with that life?

 8. How to free myself from limiting believes about me and my place in this world?

 9. How to strengthen my resilience against methods like shame, blame, guilt, and fear?

 10. How can I live more authentic?

-Let me know if I can be of service to your personal growth.
+Let me know if I can be of service on your personal growth journey.